 - 1 tablespoon fresh thyme, finely chopped

-- 1 cup small red potatoes, thinly sliced
+- 1 cup small red potatoes (about ½ pound), washed, dried and thinly sliced

 - 12 large egg whites